katysaintin/KatyInControl/episodes/S1E03_Part1_ThePersuaders.md

 ## ACT 2 — EPICS: THE AMERICAN ORIGIN STORY

+### 2a — Before Los Alamos: the man who already had a system

 🕓
-It's 1985.
-Los Alamos National Laboratory, New Mexico.
-Deep in the desert.
-The team working on the Ground Test Accelerator needs a control system.
-Not *a* control system. *The* control system.
+Before EPICS.
+Before Los Alamos.
+There was a small startup company called CPRC — a subsidiary of Computer Products Inc., building industrial I/O systems for nuclear reactors and industrial applications.

 🕓
-But here's the part nobody tells you.
+In 1982, Bob Dalesio joined that startup as lead engineer.
+And there, he built something called TCS.
+*The Control System.*

 🕓
-The development of EPICS was funded through the Strategic Defense Initiative — Reagan's programme to put particle beam weapons in orbit.
-Nicknamed, by everyone, the *Star Wars* program.
+Not a marketing name.
+Not an ambitious acronym.
+Just: The Control System.
+No ego.
+No branding.
+Just the description of what it did.

 🕓
-Bob Dalesio told me this himself.
-He said it reminded him of elementary school — children taught to hide under their desks in case of an atomic bomb.
-His words: *"Both patently absurd solutions."*
+In 1985, Los Alamos National Laboratory issued a Request For Proposals for a SCADA system for the Phoenix facility.
+CPRC won the bid.
+Bob came to Los Alamos — and he brought TCS with him.

 🕓
+He never really left.

+---

+### 2b — Star Wars, and a better idea

+🕓
+At Los Alamos, Bob joined the team building the Ground Test Accelerator — the GTA.
+A prototype for space-based neutral particle beam weapons.
+The Star Wars program.
+Reagan's Strategic Defense Initiative.

+🕓
+Bob told me this himself.
+He compared it to children hiding under school desks during atomic bomb drills.
+*"Both patently absurd solutions."*

+🕓
+But inside that programme —
-And then — a man named Mike Thuot had a different idea.
+Mike Thuot had a different idea.
 He wanted a SCADA system.
 For science.
 Not for war.
 For science.
 And Bob thought: *that sounds like a great challenge.*